KDJCPM/Shizuku/README.md

 ## How does Shizuku work?

-First, we need to talk about how app use system APIs.
+First, we need to talk about how apps use system APIs.
 For example, if the app wants to get installed apps, we all know we should use `PackageManager#getInstalledPackages()`.
 This is actually an interprocess communication (IPC) process of the app process and system server process, just the Android framework did the inner works for us.

 Android uses `binder` to do this type of IPC. `Binder` allows the server-side to learn the uid and pid of the client-side, so that the system server can check if the app has the permission to do the operation.